StevenLambion/SwiftDuxNavigation/README.md

   - "/settings"
   - "/notes"
   - "/notes/{id}"
 * __Waypoints__ - Individual destinations within a route.
 A route is made up of 2 or more waypoints.
-The last waypoint is its own destination.
+The last waypoint becomes the active destination.
 Each screen in the notes app represents a single waypoint.
 * __Legs__ - Segments that connect one waypoint to another within a route.

 <div style="text-align:center">